-But when the mites die, they release all of their irritating toxins at once and sort of liquify into a gelatinous glob.
-Both of these dirty tricks create worse conditions than before.
+When the mites die, they release all of their irritating toxins at once into a gelatinous glob which worsens conditions.
 The follicles and pores can get blocked again which harbors harmful bacteria and yeast and the decomposing mites themselves.
 The toxins they dumped can cause additional itchiness, inflammation, redness, swelling and irritation, minor infection, etc.

 The dog’s defenses get even weaker as the dog’s system tries to resolve these new issues, which in turn can cause lethargy and symptoms of allergy and/or illness.
-This can be alarming for a concerned owner, but it’s actually to be expected (more on that later).
+This can be alarming for a concerned owner, but it’s actually to be expected.

-I mentioned die-off before, and here’s where we really get into it: during the process of exterminating these parasites, plenty of disgusting things are happening that you can’t see.
-They can cause scary symptoms that may make you question your progress.
-This sudden worsening of symptoms is commonly known as the Die-Off Effect… and it’s more positive than it looks!
+During the process of exterminating these parasites things are happening that you can’t see.
+These can cause scary symptoms that may make you question your progress.
+This sudden worsening of symptoms is commonly known as the Die-Off Effect and it’s more positive than it looks!
 It’s a sign that the battle is underway, and you’re on top.
 Nonetheless, it’s best to be prepared for what might happen.

 Symptoms of Die-Off effect:

 Tingling or irritation from shampoo

 The benzoyl peroxide shampoo does some serious work that can stir up mites and cause itching.
 Anything that can flush out the kind of gunk associated with Demodex mites is strong, and some dogs can experience agitation or irritation during and shortly after use.